On This Page

 In the Cayman Islands compulsory education starts at the age of five, but every private school in Cayman has their students start at age 4.
 If the Government school in your district has space in their Reception class in September, when your child is four years old, we highly recommend that you take it.
 Interestingly, there is a rule that non-Caymanian children cannot start in Reception; they have to start in Year 1 or above.

+Non-Caymanian children who have been accepted at a government primary school cannot start in Reception; they have to start in Year 1 or above.
 From Year 1, students follow the Key Stage 1 Cayman Islands National Curriculum, which is adapted from the English National Curriculum, and follow this until the end of Year 2.
 Key Stage 2 begins in Year 3 at primary school and runs through to Year 6, covering ages 7-11.
 Some primary schools also follow the International Baccalaureate Programme.
-Students then move from their Government primary school at the end of Key Stage 2 (Year 6) and enter one of three Government high schools, or a private school, for Key Stage 3 which covers Years 7-11.
-In Year 9 students choose their options for GCSE or CXC and then begin Key Stage 4 in Year 10 and study towards internationally accredited external examinations, following the relevant syllabi depending on what they are taking.
-Students complete this two year programme of classes (Years 10 and 11) in the core subjects of English, Maths, Science, PE* and Life Skills* (*these do not count towards your child's 5 passes if they are moving on to a private school to do A Levels) and they have the option of taking three additional subjects of their choice.
-Students then take exams set either by a UK exam board (GCSE) or the Caribbean Examinations Council (CXC).
-Students take, on average, seven GCSE/CXC but many students take more.
+Students then move from their government primary school at the end of Key Stage 2 (Year 6) and enter one of three government high schools (or a private school) for Key Stage 3 which covers Years 7-11.
+In Year 9 students choose three options for GCSE or CXC and then they begin Key Stage 4 in Year 10 and study towards internationally accredited external examinations, following the relevant syllabi depending on what they have chosen.
+Students complete this two-year programme of classes (Years 10 and 11) in the core subjects of English, maths, science, EDPM (Electronic Document Preparation & Management), PE* and life skills* (*these do not count towards your child's five passes if they are moving on to a private school to do A Levels) as well as the three additional subjects of their choice.

 Some Government high schools offer the Goal Accelerated Programme (GAP) where higher-performing students are guided through a far more rigorous academic programme.
 This includes mentoring and extensive work with the student’s parents to ensure that the children are pushed but supported.
-This programme ensures that goal-oriented students take additional CXCs/GCSEs as early as Year 9 as well as in Years 10 and 11 when all the other students take their GCSEs.
+This programme ensures that goal-oriented students take additional CXCs or GCSEs as early as Year 9 as well as in Years 10 and 11 when all the other students take their exams.

-The Government school system also offers the Caribbean Secondary Education Certificate (CSEC) examinations which are commonly referred to as CXC examinations.
+The Government school system mainly offers the Caribbean Secondary Education Certificate (CSEC) examinations which are commonly referred to as CXC examinations.
+However, students can take exams set either by a UK exam board (GCSE) or the Caribbean Examinations Council (CXC).
+Students take, on average, seven CXCs but students may have the option to take more.
 CXCs are taken by students after five years of secondary school, usually at the age of 16, at the same time or instead of GCSEs.
 CXCs are graded I-VI with Grades I-III being considered the equivalent of a GCSE pass at A*-C or 9-5 in the newer GCSE exams.
-For example, a Grade I result means you have attained a comprehensive grasp of the subject and a Grade VI result means you have attained a very limited grasp of the subject.
+For example, a Grade I result means you have attained a comprehensive grasp of the subject, and a Grade VI result means you have attained a very limited grasp of the subject.

 If a student reaches the required level at CSEC, or equivalent, they may also be given the option of taking a Caribbean Advanced Proficiency Examination (CAPE) subject, which is the Caribbean equivalent of an A Level.
 The grading system is similar to CXC exams, with Grade I representing an excellent performance, whereas Grade VII represents an unsatisfactory performance.
 Grades I–III are the equivalent of an A*-C at A Level.
 All students are then automatically enrolled in the compulsory Year 12 (one academic year) programme at the Cayman Islands Further Education Centre (CIFEC), where they can take an array of business and technology courses (BTEC), get involved in work experience and internships, or retake CXC or GCSE exams to improve their grade standing.
-There is also the option for students to enrol in a ‘dual entry programme’ such as A Levels at St. Ignatius or Cayman Prep and High School, an approved accredited school overseas (this option at the student’s expense), or attend the University College of the Cayman Islands and work on an Associate's Degree.
+There is also the option for students to enrol in a ‘dual entry programme’ such as A Levels at St. Ignatius, Cayman Prep and High School or a *state boarding school in the UK, or attend the University College of the Cayman Islands and work on an Associate's Degree.
 After completing their Year 12 programme, students graduate from their original respective secondary schools at the compulsory school leaving age of 17.
 Those taking A Levels will carry on with their education until the age of 18.

 Graduation Rules & Exams